What is a needlestick helpline?

 - Call Accident Advice Helpline, your needlestick helpline.

 The sufferer is given a course of antiretroviral drugs immediately, and monitored, and given support and advice.
 These days relatively few victims of needlestick injury fall seriously ill, especially with the giant advances made in the treatment of HIV, but Hepatitis is also a fear and that too can be treated.
 If the victim’s immune system is good and they receive the right treatment fast, the chances of succumbing to a serious illness are much smaller than in previous decades.

 The Health and Safety Executive has useful information on its web site, and workers in high risk sectors may find their employer also offers information.
 There are many good training courses out there, which can be found on the net, to advise on cautionary measures, being aware and avoiding the danger in the first place.
 Training is focused equally on those who have to guard against needlestick injuries and those who use such implements and on their safe disposal.
 Commercial training companies will often attend the work place to give the training session.Open Claim Calculator

 If you have suffered a “sharps” injury

 You can seek advice from the Accident Advice Helpline.
 In that sense we act as a needlestick helpline.
-You may have a valid compensation claim for a sharps injury if it happened at work.
+You may have a valid compensation claim for a sharps injury .
 Our trained telephone advisors can answer your immediate questions about your claim.
-Call them on 0800 689 0500 or on 0333 500 0993 from your mobile.
+Call us on 0800 689 0500 or on 0333 500 0993 from your mobile.